robotdoly/DOLY-DIY/README.md

 While they share the same body shape and electronics, there are some key differences in terms of features and capabilities.

-The official [Doly](https://doly.ai/) robot comes with many advanced features on the software side, such as Edge AI, Block-based programming, self-charging, ,speech recognition and many more.
+The official [Doly](https://doly.ai/) robot comes with many advanced features on the software side, such as Edge AI, Block-based programming, self-charging, speech recognition and many more.
 These features make it a powerful and versatile robot that can be customized to suit a variety of applications and use cases.

 On the other hand, the DIY Doly project is designed to be a template for creating a customized robot.
 While it shares the same body and similar electronics as the official [Doly](https://doly.ai/) robot, it does not come with pre-loaded software.
 This means that you will need to program the robot yourself, using whatever software or programming language you prefer.